healthy-chicken-saladeers/rag_detective/README.md

 ## *NEW* Frontend Service Summary

-This repository contains a Dockerized frontend application, suitable for deployment with a web server.
+This section contains a Dockerized frontend application, suitable for deployment with a web server.
 It includes essential files for building and running the application in a Docker container.

 ## Key Components